tonsky/tonsky.me/site/blog/centering/index.md

 buttons@2x.png

 I think you get the idea.
-Companies big and small, native or web, neither are safe from text-centering problems.
+Myriad of companies big and small, native or web, and none are safe from text-centering problems.

 So what _is_ the problem?